Household Hail Damage: How to Identify & Handle It

 Because early detection is the key to preventing further roof deterioration, you should inspect your roof for signs of damage as soon as it’s safe to do so.
-When your roof is dry and the coast is clear, head outside, grab a ladder, and take a look at your roof.
+When your roof is dry and the coast is clear, grab a ladder and take a look at your roof.
 Here’s what you’ll need to keep an eye out for:

-● Missing shingle granules.
-When hail loosens the granules on your shingles, your roof is exposed to the elements, which makes it more susceptible to water damage and premature aging.
+When hail loosens the granules on your shingles, your roof is exposed to the elements, making it more susceptible to water damage and premature aging.
 Look for loose granules along your eaves and in your gutters and downspouts.

-● Exposed or fractured mat.
-Severe hail can damage your shingles’ surfaces, leaving the mat beneath them exposed.
-Fractures in the mat are more difficult to detect and usually require the expertise and trained eye of a storm damage repair specialist.
+Severe hail can damage your shingles’ surfaces, exposing their underlayment.
+Fractures in the mat are more challenging to detect and usually require the expertise and trained eye of a storm damage repair specialist.

-If you notice any of the above signs of roof damage, it’s important to address the problem as promptly as possible to prevent further deterioration.
-Keep in mind that certain signs of hail damage to your roof may be difficult to detect with an untrained eye.
-To ensure your roof is properly protected, contact a storm damage repair professional who can conduct a comprehensive inspection and perform all necessary roof repairs.
+If you notice any of the above signs of roof damage, it’s essential to address the problem as promptly as possible to prevent further deterioration.
+Keep in mind that certain signs of hail damage to your roof may be challenging to detect with an untrained eye.
+To ensure your roof is adequately protected, contact a storm damage repair professional who can conduct a comprehensive inspection and perform all necessary roof repairs.

 Siding Hail Damage: 4 Signs to Watch For